docs4class/2022-bookdown/_book/13-arithmetic.md

 ```

-These examples illustrate that many functions in R have optional arguments, in this case, either
-the step length or the total length of the sequence (it doesnât make sense to use both).
-If you leave
-out both of these options, R will make its own default choice, in this case assuming a step length
+These examples illustrate that many functions in R have optional arguments, in this case, either the step length or the total length of the sequence (it doesn't make sense to use both).
+If you leave out both of these options, R will make its own default choice, in this case assuming a step length
 of 1.
 So, for example,